Baja XL

-The Baja XL is a biennial off-road charity rally and road trip organized by the creators of the largest amateur rally in the world, the Budapest-Bamako.
-It is the successor of the Baja 4000.
-It's a low budget, amateur version of the famous Baja 1000 and Dakar Rally.
+The Baja XL is a biennial off-road charity rally and road trip.
+The rally is organized by the creators of the largest amateur rally in the world (Budapest-Bamako).
+It is the successor of the Baja 4000, and it's a low budget, amateur version of the famous Baja 1000 and Dakar Rally.
 The first edition was held in January 2017.
-The rally started in Los Angeles and traveled 4000 kilometers on the Baja California peninsula in Mexico.
-In 2018 before the second edition of the event organizers changed the event's name from Baja 4000 to Baja XL.
+The rally started in Los Angeles, and traveled 4000 kilometers on the Baja California peninsula in Mexico.
+In 2018, before the second edition of the event, organizers changed the event's name from Baja 4000 to Baja XL.
 From Jan 29-Feb 7, 2019 the second edition was held with 120 teams entering the event.

 Philosophy and rules

 The guiding principle of the Baja XL is the same as the Budapest-Bamako's: "Anyone, By Anything, In Any Way".
 There are no restrictions on the vehicles or individuals that can enter, and no set routes.
 Participants have to complete daily stages between Los Angeles and Cabo San Lucas and back.
 It is not a timed event.
 Points are awarded for completing daily stages.
 In addition there are geocaching challenges along the way for additional points.
 If a team does not complete a stage, they are still in the race.
 Cars do not have to arrive at the finish line, only participants.
 Teams can participate in racing or touring categories.